donaldRwilliams/GGMncv/README.md

 ### Computation

-Note that computing the non-convex solution is a challenging task.
+Computing the non-convex solution is a challenging task.
 However, section 3.3 in Zou and Li (2008) indicates that the one-step approach is a viable **approximation** for a variety of non-convex penalties, assuming the initial estimates are “good enough”<span id="a2">[\[2\]](#f2)</span>.
 To this end, the initial values can either be the sample based inverse covariance matrix (`initial = "sicm"`) or the Ledoit and Wolf shrinkage estimator